Me in the desert

 The Power of Vulnerability is one of the most viewed TED Talks ever, and when you listen, you will understand why.
 Brené’s messages are clear and told with huge doses of dry humor and self-deprecation.
 She describes the link between courage and vulnerability in an immensely relatable way, “Having the courage to show up when you can’t control the outcome.”

 In the podcast, Brené spoke to me directly, with her masterful storytelling style, darling Texas drawl, and utterly humble manner.
 She was irresistibly vulnerable.
-If she could put herself out there like that, I could too.
+If she could put herself out there like that, I could, too.

 I had been looking to reinvent myself—to be productive in a way that didn’t involve my kids, my husband, or my dogs.
 I wanted to create something.